toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2020/modules-and-hooks-in-swift/index.md

 ---
 type: post
-slug: modules-and-hooks-in-swift
 title: Modules and hooks in Swift
 description: Learn how to extend your application with new functionalities using a loosely coupled modular plugin system written in Swift.
 publication: 2020-04-16 16:20:00
-tags: Swift, iOS, design patterns
+tags:
+    - design-pattern
 authors:
     - tibor-bodecs
 ---

 ## How do modules (plugins) work?